Knee · Patellar stability

 2. 2

-Graft Positioning
+Graft positioning

 The surgeon positions the graft between the femur and patella to recreate the normal MPFL function